What is Presbycusis?

 Consequences of presbycusis

-This isn't a condition to be taken lightly.
-It can make daily life much more complicated, represent inconveniences, even obvious risks, but also be at the root of a decrease in the number and frequency of the social activities of the person.
+This isn’t a condition to be taken lightly.
+It can complicate daily life, represent inconveniences and risks, and often lead to a decrease in social activities.

 Treatments for presbycusis

-It is best to take action on your loss and consider hearing aids.
-This allows you to adapt more quickly and have a better listening comfort and on the other hand, to slow the progression of hearing loss and the maintenance of cognitive functions of the brain.
+It is best to take action early on your hearing loss and consider using hearing aids.
+This not only allows you to adapt more quickly and enjoy better listening comfort, but also helps to slow the progression of hearing loss and support the cognitive functions of your brain.

-We at Amplifon offer a hearing test that guarantees that your hearing problems will be diagnosed by a hearing specialist.
-This is an important step you take to improve your hearing health.
-Also, At Amplifon you will a variety of types of hearing aids, designed using cutting edge hearing aid technologies, all available for you to start improving your standard of living.
+At Amplifon, we offer a comprehensive hearing test to ensure your hearing problems are accurately diagnosed by a specialist.
+This is an important step towards improving your hearing health.
+You will also find a wide variety of hearing aids, designed with cutting-edge technology, all available to help you start improving your quality of life.

 Get support and advice